oconpa/facial_rekog_tute/README.md

 ## Step 1 Provision both an s3 and lambda resource

 Create a new bucket with whatever name you desire.
 We will assume that throughout this tutorial you named your bucket -> facial-detection-'Your Full Name'

+You can do this via the console, just like in the image below or by executing the follow command in your cloud9 terminal: aws s3 mb facial-detection-'Your Full Name'

 ![Create S3](img/S3Create.png)